mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/select_menu.rst

         Select from a certain color range.

     Select Opaque
         Select all opaque(non-transparent) pixels in the current active layer.
-If there's already a selection, this will add the new selection to the old one, allowing you to select the opaque pixels of multiple layers into one selection.
 Semi-transparent(or semi-opaque) pixels will be semi-selected.
+Has the following subactions:

+        .. versionadded:: 4.2

+        Select Opaque (Replace)
+            Replaces the current selection with a selection of the layer transparency.
+        Select Opaque (Add)
+            Adds a selection of the layer transparency to the current selection.
+        Select Opaque (Subtract)
+            Removes a selection of the layer transparency from the current selection.
+        Select Opaque (Intersect)
+            Intersects the current selection with a selection of the layer transparency.
+The new selection is where there is an overlap between the two.

     Feather Selection
         Feathering in design means to soften sharp borders.
 So this adds a soft border to the existing selection.